Multivariate adaptive regression spline: The backward pass

-The forward pass usually builds an overfit model.
-(An overfit model has a good fit to the data used to build the model but will not generalize well to new data.)
-To build a model with better generalization ability, the backward pass prunes the model.
-It removes terms one by one, deleting the least effective term at each step until it finds the best submodel.
+The forward pass usually overfits the model.
+To build a model with better generalization ability, the backward pass prunes the model, deleting the least effective term at each step until it finds the best submodel.
 Model subsets are compared using the Generalized cross validation (GCV) criterion described below.

 The backward pass has an advantage over the forward pass: at any step it can choose any term to delete, whereas the forward pass at each step can only see the next pair of terms.

 The forward pass adds terms in pairs, but the backward pass typically discards one side of the pair and so terms are often not seen in pairs in the final model.
 A paired hinge can be seen in the equation for $\widehat{y}$ in the first MARS example above; there are no complete pairs retained in the ozone example.